 Guinness Open Gate Brewery

-Skip the brand’s ubiquitous Irish stout and in favor of one of the experimental beers brewed on-site in Maryland—the first Guinness brewery opened in the U.S. in more than 60 years.
+Skip the brand’s ubiquitous Irish stout in favor of one of the experimental beers brewed on-site in Maryland—the first Guinness brewery opened in the U.S. in more than 60 years.
 Be sure to check out one of the new beverages from their collaboration with CaNe collective, a Black-owned mixers brand and spirits consulting company.
 Guinness has tapped CaNe collective to make custom mixers to go with its beers, forming one-of-a-kind beverages like the Beer-mosa and Blonde Michelada.

 Crack open a Loose Cannon from Baltimore’s largest craft brewery, and you’ll feel like you’re the new mate on board.
 This triple-hopped IPA is both a fragrant and potent flavor of Baltimore.

 Nepenthe Brewing Co.